Department of Undergraduate Theology

 MILD-473 Change Theory & Strategic Planning in a Christian Organization 3 Credits

 An approach to ministry planning in which change theory is integrated with the human and structural dynamics that influence the development of corporate vision and mission processes, goals, assessment, strategy, and evaluation.
-(School for Professional Studies Course).
+(Professional Education Course)

 Terms Typically Offered: Fall and Summer.